loioladev/breast-density-classification/src/datasets/README.md

 - [Mini-DDSM](#mini-ddsm)
 - [BMCD](#bmcd)

 For all datasets, the metadata is stored in a CSV file with name "metadata.csv".
-The images are flipped to the right orientation, and the breast is cropped from the image.
+The images are flipped to the left orientation, and the breast is cropped from the image.
 The images are normalized to `uint8` in order to apply the operations from opencv.
 A BaseConverter class is used to define the methods to convert the images and metadata to the desired format.

 ## InBreast